 Instead of building a chatbot from scratch, you can use third-party platforms.
 They allow creating a chatbot in the shortest terms.
 All you need to do is create a conversation structure and links between the messages.
 However, these platforms grant you the speed, but in return, they take the flexibility away.
 Most platforms don't support payment gateways and machine AI integration.

 Botsify is Chatfuel's tough rival.
-It also makes chatbots for Facebook Messenger and uses a drag and drop system.
+It also makes chatbots for Facebook Messenger and uses a drag-and-drop system.
 However, the prices are more affordable.
 With Botsify, you'll have to pay $50/month for 30,000 unique users, while Chatfuel will charge you more than $200/month for the same number of clients.
 Nevertheless, Botsify provides free chatbot features for only two weeks, and it doesn't have pricing plans for a small number of users, like Chatfuel.

 The most well-known chatbot development platforms

 What if you need advanced features of a chatbot rather than a quickly built product?
 In this case, frameworks for chatbot development will solve your problem.
 They leave you enough space for customization and code managing but, at the same time, let you deploy some routine code in a few moments.
-Still, these frameworks require a strong programming expertise or an experienced software development company.
+Still, these frameworks require strong programming expertise or an experienced software development company.

 BotMan is a good example of a chatbot development framework written in PHP.
 It’s compatible with almost every well-known messenger on the market (WhatsApp got unlucky).
 Botman deals with Facebook Messenger, Telegram, Slack, WeChat, and even chats created with Twilio.
-This framework allows developers to build chatbots that understand commands and even browse through user attachments.
-Moreover, this framework supports Natural Language Processing, so the message like "Set an alarm for 8 o'clock tomorrow" will trigger the bot to set the alarm.
+This framework allows developers to build chatbots that understand commands and browse through user attachments.
+Moreover, this framework supports Natural Language Processing, so a message like "Set an alarm for 8 o'clock tomorrow" will trigger the bot to set the alarm.

 has an open-source SDK and tools for building and testing chatbots.
 This framework mostly supports Microsoft’s services like Cortana, Microsoft Teams, Skype.
 However, Slack and Facebook Messenger are compatible with this framework too.
 With the help of Azure Cognitive Services, you can develop AI chatbot features.
 It’ll understand, speak, and learn from chats with users.
 C# and Node.js are the only languages that developers can use with this framework.